EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 IndexError: list index out of range
 ```

-From the above example, we can understand that it would be more difficult to use lists to work with data that has no guarantee of data consistency, since each index holds an implicit but also rigid definition of what each value represents.
+From the above example, we can understand that it would be more challenging to use lists to work with data with no guarantee of data consistency since each index holds an implicit and rigid definition of what each value represents.

-In contrast, dictionaries would suffer some other problem precisely due to how insignificant their `key: value` pairs are ordered:
+In contrast, dictionaries would suffer some other problem precisely due to how insignificant their `key: value` orders are:

 ```python
 '''norse_dict.py'''